asherk7/Sign-Language-Translator/README.md

 Performance is evaluated using accuracy, F1-score, and inference latency.
 The model achieves high accuracy on static test data and maintains real-time performance during live webcam inference.

+## Training Details and Reproducibility

+A full technical description of the methodology, experiments, and analysis can be found in
+**`paper.pdf`** (included in the root of this repository).

+To support full reproducibility, the complete training log, including data loading output, model summary, epoch-by-epoch losses, and detailed error analysis are provided in
+**`backup.txt`**.
+This file contains the exact output from the training environment (Tesla T4 GPU, PyTorch MobileNetV2 backbone) and documents all stages of the process,
+including:

+- Dataset loading and total image counts
+- Train/validation/test splits
+- Frozen-feature training stage
+- Fine-tuning stage with partial unfreezing
+- Final test accuracy (99.74%)
+- Per-class accuracy and the most confused class pairs
+- Saved visualizations (label distribution, class accuracy, confusion matrix)

+### Summary of the Training Process

+The final model was trained on a combined dataset of **252,782** images spanning **28 gesture classes** (`A–Z`, `space`, `nothing`).
+The workflow proceeded in two stages:

+1. **Frozen Backbone Stage (2 epochs)**
+   - Only the classifier head was trained
+   - Validation accuracy rose from **95.8% → 97.4%**

+2. **Fine-Tuning Stage (3 epochs)**
+   - All MobileNetV2 layers above the first five were unfrozen
+   - Accuracy improved further to **99.74%** on the held-out test set

 ## Usage
 To run the sign language detection system, follow these steps:
 1. Clone the repository: